-1. Under bankruptcy law, certain transactions undertaken by the debtor "other than in the ordinary course of business" require approval of the Bankruptcy Court.
-See 11 U.S.C. § 363(b)(1) (1988).

-- 2. Most states' general corporation laws require shareholder approval for a sale of all or substantially all of a corporation's assets other than in the regular course of business. - 3.
+- 1. Under bankruptcy law, certain transactions undertaken by the debtor "other than in the ordinary course of business" require approval of the Bankruptcy Court.
+See 11 U.S.C. § 363(b)(1) (1988). - 2.
+Most states' general corporation laws require shareholder approval for a sale of all or substantially all of a corporation's assets other than in the regular course of business. - 3.
 A regulation under the Securities Exchange Act of 1934 allows management to omit a shareholder proposal from a proxy statement "[i]f the proposal deals with a matter relating to the company's ordinary business operations."
 See 17 C.F.R. § 14a-8(i)(7) (1999).

-An important consideration in drafting this definition is the relevant standard for distinguishing between major and routine matters; the past practices of the seller, common practice in the seller's industries, or both.
+An important consideration in drafting this definition is the relevant standard for distinguishing between major and routine matters: the past practices of the seller, common practice in the seller's industries, or both.
 In one of the few cases that have interpreted the term "ordinary course of business" in the context of an acquisition, the jury was allowed to decide whether fees paid in connection with obtaining a construction loan, which were not reflected on the seller's last balance sheet, were incurred in the ordinary course of business.
 See Medigroup, Inc. v.
 Schildknecht, 463 F.2d 525 (7th Cir.
 1972).
 In Medigroup, the trial judge defined "ordinary course of business" as "that course of conduct that reasonable prudent men would use in conducting business affairs as they may occur from day to day," and instructed the jury that the past practices of the company being sold, not "the general conduct of business throughout the community," was the relevant standard.
 Id. at 529; cf. In re Fulghum Constr.
 Corp., 872 F.2d 739, 743 & n.5 (6th Cir.
 1989) (stating that, in the bankruptcy context, the relevant standard is "the business practices which were unique to the particular parties under consideration and not to the practices which generally prevailed in the industry," but acknowledging that "industry practice may be relevant" in arriving at a definition of "ordinary business terms").
 But see In re Yurika Foods Corp., 888 F.2d 42, 44 (6th Cir.
-1989) (noting that it might be necessary to examine industry standards as well as the parties' prior dealings to define "ordinary course of business"); In re Hills Oil & Transfer, Inc., 143 B.R.
+1989) (noting that it might be necessary to examine industry standards as well as the parties' prior dealings to define "ordinary course of business"); In re Dant & Russell, Inc., 853 F.2d 700, 704 (9th Cir.
+1988) (applying, in the bankruptcy context, a "horizontal dimension test" based on industry practices); In re Hills Oil & Transfer, Inc., 143 B.R.
 207, 209 (Bankr.
 C.D.
-Ill.
+III.
 1992) (relying on industry practices and standards to define "ordinary course of business" in a bankruptcy context).